 By 1881,Thomas had taken over the business.

-During January, 1889, Thomas offered to sell his interest in the company but did not effect a change in ownership until 1902.
+As appearing in the Racine Journal Times, January, 14, 1889, Thomas offered to sell his interest in the company but did not effect a change in ownership until 1902.
 New owners, Titus, Rice and Crane, added another technological advancement called a bolting system.5

 By 1909, partnerships would again change to Titus and Berger.
 They would become responsible for bringing electric power to Waterford by harnessing the water power at the mill to run an electric generator.
 A parade and celebration was held to commemorate the of the opening of the electric line and Electric Railway.
 The plant would run until 1913 when it was sold to T.M.E.R.&L. Co.
 (The Milwaukee Electric Railway and Light Co.)